hkmoon/jbrowse/docs/site/tutorial.md

     ./setup.sh

-## FASTA file
+# Loading a FASTA file

- The FASTA file is provided for Volvox here to download http://jbrowse.org/code/latest-release/docs/tutorial/data_files/volvox.fa
+The Pres Tiguous University has supplied the FASTA file for Volvox here.
+We will retrieve it with wget

     wget http://jbrowse.org/code/latest-release/docs/tutorial/data_files/volvox.fa

-We are going to use samtools to create a "FASTA index".
-Indexing files allows even very large FASTA files to be downloaded into JBrowse "on demand" e.g. only downloading the sequence required for a certain view.
+We are going to use samtools to create a "FASTA index" using their faidx command.
+FASTA indexing allows even very large FASTA files to be downloaded into JBrowse "on demand" e.g. only downloading the sequence required for a certain view.

     samtools faidx volvox.fa

-This will generate a file called volvox.fa.fai
+The FASTA index will be a file called volvox.fa.fai

-Then we will use

-    bin/prepare-refseqs.pl --indexed_fasta volvox.fa

-This will generate a folder called "data" with a trackList.json containing the track entry for the volvox.fa reference sequence track

-Note that you could also hand edit this content in
+For this tutorial, we will handcreate a file called tracks.conf

     mkdir data
     mv volvox.fa data
     mv volvox.fa.fai data

-    echo "[tracks.refseq] \
+Then create the file data/tracks.conf with this file content

+    [GENERAL]
+    refSeqs=volvox.fa.fai
+    [tracks.refseq]
     urlTemplate=volvox.fa
-    storeClass=JBrowse/Store/SeqFeature/IndexedFasta \
+    storeClass=JBrowse/Store/SeqFeature/IndexedFasta
-    type=Sequence \
+    type=Sequence
-    [GENERAL]
-    refSeqs=volvox.fa.fai" >> data/tracks.conf

-This is an identical configuration to how the prepare-refseqs.pl works.
-In some sense, the prepare-refseqs is a nice one-liner, but becoming intimate with the configuration formats of JBrowse is helpful.
+Note that you could also create this configuration with bin/prepare-refseqs.pl --indexed_fasta volvox.fa but it is good to become intimate with the configuration format of JBrowse.

 ## GFF3 file